NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC: Heat Pump Backup Type**

 The heat pump backup type/efficiency.
 Use 'None' if there is no backup heating.
-If Backup Type is 'separate', Heating System 2 is used to specify the backup.
+If Backup Type is Separate Heating System, Heating System 2 is used to specify the backup.

 - **Name:** ``hvac_heat_pump_backup``
 - **Type:** ``Choice``